akash-achanta-paltech/AI2GenAI/README.md

     *   **Characteristics:** These models combine the strengths of both encoders and decoders, making them suitable for sequence-to-sequence tasks where input and output sequences are distinct.
     *   **Examples:** T5 (Text-to-Text Transfer Transformer), BART, Pegasus.
     *   **Use Cases:** Machine translation, abstractive summarization (generating new summaries rather than just extracting sentences), dialogue systems, structured data generation.

+##### Generative AI (GenAI) Limitations (including LLMs)

+Generative AI, while revolutionary in creating new content, inherits many DL limitations and introduces its own unique set of challenges related to creativity, control, and alignment.

+*   **Hallucinations & Factual Inaccuracy:**
+    *   **Limitation:** GenAI models, particularly LLMs, can confidently generate plausible-sounding but factually incorrect, nonsensical, or fabricated information.
+They do not inherently "know" truth; they predict statistically probable sequences.
+    *   **Example:** An LLM might confidently generate a detailed but entirely false historical event or cite a non-existent scientific paper.

+*   **Bias Amplification and Propagation:**
+    *   **Limitation:** Because GenAI models learn from vast amounts of internet data, they inevitably absorb and can amplify existing societal biases present in that data (e.g., gender, racial, or cultural stereotypes).
+    *   **Example:** A text-to-image model might disproportionately depict certain professions with specific genders or ethnicities if the training data reflects those biases.
+An LLM might generate biased descriptions or recommendations.

+*   **Lack of True Understanding, Common Sense, and Sentience:**
+    *   **Limitation:** GenAI models are sophisticated pattern-matching machines; they don't possess genuine consciousness, common sense reasoning, or the ability to truly understand the world as humans do.
+Their "knowledge" is statistical.
+    *   **Example:** An LLM can write a convincing poem about sadness but doesn't *feel* sadness.
+It might struggle with a common-sense physics problem that a child could solve.

+*   **Controllability and Predictability:**
+    *   **Limitation:** Guiding the output of GenAI models to be consistently safe, accurate, and aligned with specific requirements can be challenging.
+Prompt engineering helps, but it's not a foolproof solution for all scenarios.
+    *   **Example:** While you can ask an LLM to "write a story about a happy dog," it can be hard to guarantee it will avoid any slightly negative undertones or unexpected turns if not carefully prompted and guarded.

+*   **Ethical Concerns (Misinformation, Misuse, Copyright):**
+    *   **Limitation:** The power of GenAI can be misused to create deepfakes, spread misinformation at scale, generate harmful content, or infringe on copyrights by producing outputs too similar to existing works.
+    *   **Example:** Using an LLM to generate persuasive but false political propaganda or creating AI-generated art that closely mimics a living artist's style without permission.

+*   **Context Window Limitations (Still Relevant):**
+    *   **Limitation:** Even with larger context windows, GenAI models have finite memory.
+They can still lose track of information in very long conversations or extremely large documents, impacting coherence and accuracy.
+    *   **Example:** An LLM might forget earlier details of a complex, multi-turn dialogue or fail to synthesize information from a very long research paper if it exceeds its processing capacity.

 ---